HF 5722

 • You have any signs of infection.

-• If you receive a shock from your device, are awake and back at your baseline state of health (call as soon as you can).
+• If you receive a shock from your device, you are awake and back at your baseline state of health (call as soon as you can).

 • If you receive more than one shock, lose consciousness, or are not at your baseline, you or someone close to you should call 911 and go to the nearest emergency room.